Skip to main menu Skip to content Skip to footer

 First, we want kids to start (and they’re going to resist) having more school-like hours.
 Even just a few days before school begins, bedtime should go back from 11:00 to 9:00, for example, or whatever is appropriate.
 Additionally, kids should be waking up around the time they’d have to wake up for school and performing the normal routine: shower, breakfast, getting dressed, and so forth.

-We also suggest that you limit “screen time”—whether it’s a computer, the TV, or a handheld device-and make sure they are off at least an hour before bed.
+We also suggest that you limit screen time — whether it’s gaming, streaming TV shows, or social media, make sure they are off at least an hour before bed.
 Kids sometimes have a hard time separating from their virtual world, and if they don’t have some “downtime” they’ll still be engaged and it will affect their ability to fall asleep on their own.

 You can also shop for school supplies earlier rather than later.
 The selection at stores is better, which is no small matter when you’re trying to make the transition as easy as possible, and the activity primes kids for their eventual return to the classroom.